cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 ---

 ## 🛠️ Tech & Tools Used
+- **Figma** → add notes to the the original landing page, create a low fidelity mockup for the new layout
 - **Bolt.new** → for AI-assisted code generation and rapid prototyping
 - **ChatGPT** → helping with prompt creation
 - **Midjourney** Create images in midjourney where appropriate